-1. Leave Your Lay-Z-Spa Heater Activated Between Uses.
+1. Leave Your Lay-Z-Spa Heater Activated Between Uses

-2. Make the Most of Your Lid!
+2. Make the Most of Your Lid and top cover

 Heat always rises so any holes, rips or gaps in the lid can dramatically impact water temperature.
-Make sure the cover on your Bestway Lay-Z-Spa is securely zipped, tied, fastened or clipped; when fastened securely it should provide an airtight, insulating seal.
+Make sure the cover on your Lay-Z-Spa is securely zipped, tied, fastened or clipped to ensure your spa’s water stays toasty and warm!

 3. Buy A Chemical Bundle